What is Beta Testing?

 - Closure: When all the problems are resolved and the organization meets the exit criteria, beta testing is completed, and the rewards are offered to the testing team.

 What is a Beta Test plan?

-Below is the describe the Beta test plan.
+Below is the description of the Beta test plan.

 - Scope: In this plan, we should mention the areas of functionality to be tested or not.

-- Test Approach: we should explain the tested function areas where and which type of testing we have performed like UI, Functionality, etc.
+- Test Approach: We should explain the tested function areas and which type of testing we have performed like UI, Functionality, etc.